-Preps are not necessarily ‘just’ physically tangible things (as in having a basement full of survival gear).
-There are also the ‘preps’ which are located ‘between your ears’.
+Preps are not necessarily ‘just’ physically tangible things (as in having a lots of survival gear and deep storage foods).
+There’s also that which is located ‘between your ears’.
 Your noggin.
-Your attitude and skills.
+Your brain.
+Mindset.

 Here’s what I mean:

 The Right Attitude To Compliment The Preparedness Mindset